 If you don’t want to bother with the rolling of cabbage leaves and want an easier approach then you need to try our Lazy Cabbage Rolls Recipe as you literally toss everything together with no cooking anything whatsoever!
 The casserole then bakes in the oven as you would with this recipe only prep is done in a fraction of the time!

 Stuffed Cabbage Rolls are vegetable, meat, and rice-filled cabbage leaves that are covered with a sauce and baked to tenderness.
 It’s Ukrainian comfort food at its best!
 Romanians, Poland, and Russian peeps all have a variation of these stuffed cabbage leaves but they all have the same shadow- stuffed cabbage.

 Many families make these rolls differently depending on their origin.
-Ukrainians and Russians usually cook them in a broth or tomato sauce, and sometimes even heavy cream.
+Ukrainians and Russians usually cook them in broth or tomato sauce, and sometimes even heavy cream.
 The filling stays pretty basic such as rice and meat along with some vegetables like carrots and onions.

-As ar as the spices, bay leaves really give the signature taste of Europe as well as fresh dill!
+As far as the spices, bay leaves really give the signature taste of Europe as well as fresh dill!
 This casserole gets irresistibly aromatic from the bay leaves, (wait until it finishes baking- incredibly delicious!)
 And of course, Ukrainians love it with a good old-fashioned dollop of sour cream!